hyperspacetech/.github/profile/README.md

 👆 click

-simple showcase prototyping some of the latest technology
+simple showcase prototyping some of the best technology

 * Microsoft .NET 8 Blazor WebAssembly Front End ✅

 * CI/CD via GitHub Actions ✅
+*
+* Deployed on Docker and Kubernetes on bare metal [..🔧]

-* Deployed as Azure Static Web App ✅
+* Deployed on Docker and Kubernetes on Azure [🕛]
+* Deployed on Docker and Kubernetes on AWS [🕛]
+* Deployed on Docker and Kubernetes on GCP [🕛]

 * Encrypted local storage of notes ✅